Mambouna/pgturbo/doc/roadmap.rst

 nearly all more modern gamepads have at least as many buttons and axes.

-This feature needs to be added in a way that will not **require** a gamepad to play any Pygame Zero game, in order to follow the principle of :ref:`accessibility`.
+This feature needs to be added in a way that will not **require** a gamepad to play any Pygame Turbo game, in order to follow the principle of :ref:`accessibility`.

 .. _`Pi Hut`: https://thepihut.com/products/raspberry-pi-compatible-usb-gamepad-controller-snes-style